KuroKami2023/aretex-Finance/Daily Updates.md

   - Created a python code that reads data from excel file.
   - Successfully transferred data from excel(.xlsx) to google spreadsheets.
   - Gathering requirements

+○`04/30/2024`
+  - Helped on aretex meet test.
+  - Waiting for updates.
+  - Tried different approach on finance automation.
+  - Created narrative report for ojt while waiting for updates.
+  - Fixed/Changed date format.
+  - Discussed and shared ideas with Mentor/Team.
+  - Discovering new ideas for the next project.

+○`05/01/2024`
+  - Helped on aretex meet test.
+  - created a simple ui to test the connection of js and python in electron.
+  - found errors (module not found) when used app on another system.
+  - Managed to package electron app along with the modules of python.
+  - Managed to integrate google sheets into the electron app.
+  - managed to upload contents of excel file to the google sheets.
+  - Tried ways to modify the google sheets.